 The living area has a couch, 32-inch HD TV, a small dining table, and the refreshment center.

 The living area has a work space with a desk, printer/copier/fax, lamp, electrical connections and phone.

 A sliding wood door separates the living area and the bedroom.

 The bed was quite comfortable although I needed to request that housekeeping change the sheets.
-The bed faced a large closet, another 32-inch HD TV and a recliner.
+The bed faces a large closet, another 32-inch HD TV and a recliner.